galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >   multipolygon and a `target_coordinate_system`; both filter the annotating table by default.
 The
 >   signatures are in the [SpatialData API reference](https://spatialdata.scverse.org/en/latest/api/operations.html),
 >   and the [spatial query tutorial](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks/examples/spatial_query.html)
->   works through both on a real dataset. **SpatialData Operations** exposes both in Galaxy.
+>   works through both on a real dataset.
-> - **Check the units first.** The coordinates are interpreted in the units of the target coordinate
+> - **Check the units first.** The coordinates are read in the units of the target coordinate system,
->   system, which is why the warning above matters.
+>   which is the trap described above.
 The SpatialData tutorial on
 >   [transformations and coordinate systems](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks/examples/transformations.html)
 >   explains how a coordinate system relates to the stored data.
->
-> Whichever route you take, cropping is a sampling decision rather than a technical step.
-A region that
-> looks representative on the morphology image need not be: compare cell number, transcript content and,
-> if you already have them, cluster proportions between the region and the whole section before relying on
-> it, and report the window alongside every result taken from it.
 >
 {: .comment}